 Using this page, you can explore some amazing demonstrations of bird movements detected by the Motus network.
-A interactive tool that will allow you to visulize tracks from additional motus projects is currently in development.
+An interactive tool that will allow you to visualize tracks from additional Motus projects is currently in development.

 - Red Knots moving among key staging areas in North America during spring and fall migrations from 2014 to 2016.

 - Swainson's and Gray-cheeked Thrushes migrating from Colombia (South America) to their breeding ground in Canada during the spring of 2015, and 2016.
 You can also see the related story that appeared in BSC Latest News.

 - Semipalmated and White-rumped Sandpipers during their fall 2014 migration between James Bay stopover sites and the East Coast.